rust-stuco/lectures/week14/concurrency.md

 # Summary: Tokio

 * Rust allows us to write concurrent asynchronous code similar to how we would write synchronous code
-* Asynchronous code requires asynchronous runtimes to work
+* Asynchronous code requires an asynchronous runtime to work
 * Tokio is a multi-threaded, work-stealing, high-performance `async` runtime
 * We can _easily_ engineer massively parallel and concurrent servers with Tokio